dirko/dirko.github.io/_posts/2017-04-10-Keras-policy-gradient-2.md

 information with other runs.

 ### Discount factor
-Initially I had the discount factor at 0.95 - this results in discounted rewards of 1.0 immediately after a reward, and 0.95 ** 50 ~ 0.08 after 50 time steps (about the length of a game if the RL player does nothing).
+Initially I had the discount factor at 0.95---this results in discounted rewards of 1.0 immediately after a reward, and 0.95 ** 50 ~ 0.08 after 50 time steps (about the length of a game if the RL player does nothing).
 This didn't work too well because positive rewards occurred too late after the RL agent's action, so I increased the discount factor to 0.99.
 This results in a reward of 0.61 after 50 frames.
 Initially I